REDS Design

 Students

-All students enrolled in the grade that represents eight years of schooling, counting from the first year of ISCED level 1.
+- The student target population consisted of all students enrolled in the grade that represented eight years of schooling, counting from the first year of ISCED Level 1, provided that the mean age at the time of testing was at least 13.5 years.

 Academic year

 In most countries, the academic year changed between the reference period and the survey administration period.
-Hence, grade 8 students reflected on a situation they experienced in their seventh grade, whenever questions referred to the reference period.
+Hence, Grade 8 students reflected on situations they experienced in Grade 7, whenever questions referred to the reference period.
 In Kenya, the academic year had been extended as a reaction to the interruptions caused by COVID-19.
-Therefore, students in grade 7 during survey administration had already been in grade 7 during the reference period.
+Therefore, students in Grade 7 during the survey administration had already been in Grade 7 during the reference period.

 Teachers

-All teachers who had taught students of the target population during the reference period and were still teaching at the same schools during survey administration
+All teachers who had taught students of the target population during the reference period and were still teaching at the same school during the survey administration.

 Schools

-- In most countries, selection probability of schools was proportional to their size (PPS) as measured by the number of target grade students
+- Selection probability of schools was proportional to their size (PPS) as measured by the number of target grade students

 - For Rwanda, where only principals were asked to participate, a systematic random sample of schools was drawn.